What to do in and around St Lucia, South Africa

 St Lucia Estuary and Boardwalk

-The St. Lucia Estuary is one of the largest estuary’s in South Africa.
+The St Lucia Estuary is one of the largest estuaries in South Africa.
 An estuary is a partially enclosed coastal body of water where freshwater from rivers and streams meets and mixes with saltwater from the ocean.
-St Lucia town is often referred to as St. Lucia Estuary, but we are talking about the area where the river mouth actually meets the ocean.
-In this area, there is a chance to see crocodiles laying along the river banks and shore, but also hippos might be around this place.
-From locals, we heard there is also one leopard roaming around in this area.
+St Lucia town is often referred to as St Lucia Estuary, but we are talking about the area where the river mouth actually meets the ocean.
+In this area, there is a chance to see crocodiles lying along the river banks and shore, but hippos might also be around this place.
+From locals, we have heard there is also one leopard roaming around in this area.
 But very few people would have seen it because leopards are very shy animals.

-What you should definitely do here, is walking over the estuary boardwalk.
+What you should definitely do here, is walk over the estuary boardwalk.
 This nice wooden boardwalk takes you along a part of the estuary, through the bushes and trees.
-It is a fun way to explore the area and search for wildlife, such as birdlife (for example flamingos), crocodiles, monkeys and who knows, even the leopard.
-Known that these are still wild animals, so always be careful when walking around the estuary.
+It is a fun way to explore the area and search for wildlife, such as birdlife (for example flamingos), crocodiles, monkeys, and who knows, even the leopard.
+Known that these are still wild animals, so always be careful when walking around St Lucia estuary.

 Monkey in St-Lucia